thvanarkel/ta-portfolio/content/_index.md

 draft: false
 openToWork: false
 ---
-I am Thomas van Arkel, a design/researcher from Rotterdam who works at the intersection of design and research for societal change.
+I am Thomas van Arkel, a design/researcher from Rotterdam who works at the intersection of design practice and research for societal change.

 Currently PhD candidate at [TU Delft](https://www.tudelft.nl/io/)